Witch casting a circle

 Psychologists can easily see how all this affects and changes the Witch, and their relationship with those around them - but how can a spell affect persons or events elsewhere, as Witches hold they do?

 Because our consciousness is not physical, it is held to have agency in this non-physical realm.
 It is held that all consciousness is in touch with this realm and can be affected through it.
-It is also held by Witches and most Pagans there are other entities that work through the Liminal, and that to some entities it may be their whole reality.
+It is also held by Witches and most Pagans there are other entities that work through the Liminal, and that to some entities it may be their own reality.

 I am not a Witch, but I have had at least eight experiences that can best be explained by such a mode of communication.
 Perhaps any one of them could be blamed on an extremely unlikely coincidence, but eight?
 And no, drugs were not involved.